Photostomias guernei: Diet

 Photostomias guernei primarily eat crustaceans, which are typically found in greater numbers in deep-sea habitats.
 Dissections typically find penaeidean shrimp or prawn within the stomach contents of P. guernei.

-Trophic Level
+Trophic level

 The estimated trophic level of Photostomias guernei is approximately 3.5.
 Its predatory nature makes it a secondary or tertiary consumer in the trophic level pyramid.
 It consumes other organisms of a trophic level of at least 2.8.
 No specific predators are known, but larger predatory fish such as deep-sea sharks are likely to predate on P. guernei due to food scarcity in this hostile environment.

 Conservation

-The IUCN designation for Photostomias guernei is of Least Concern (LC).
+The IUCN designation for Photostomias guernei is Least Concern (LC).
 The extreme habitat of this fish makes it difficult for researchers to perform surveys to assess population sizes and demography.
 This fish makes no contact with humans in its natural environment.
 There is no human use for P. guernei and it is of no harm to humans.